5 things restaurant owners should do every month

-You know what to do.
-If your prime cost went up last month, you need to figure out why and make adjustments.
-This is also the time to count up your individual category costs to see which purchases are putting you over budget.
-If your “Miscellaneous” column is more expensive than normal, dig into the details.
+If your prime cost went up last month, you need to determine why and make adjustments.
+This is also the time to count up your category costs to see which purchases put you over budget.
+Dig into the details if your “Miscellaneous” column is more expensive than expected.
 Did something get miscategorized?
 Are you purchasing supplies you don’t need?

-If food cost went up unexpectedly, you might need to research new suppliers or check on your staff to make sure the portion sizes aren’t creeping up.
+If food costs went up unexpectedly, you might need to research new suppliers or check on your staff to ensure the portion sizes aren’t creeping up.

 Don’t know what unusual looks like?
 All the more reason to spend time with your budget every month.
 The closer eye you keep on your records, the more you’ll start to recognize if a line item seems odd.

-To do this, you’ll need to pull out your original business plan and any planning documents you made for this year and quarter.
+To do this, you’ll need to pull out your original business plan and any documents you made for this quarter.
 How close are you to your projections?
-Where have you stuck to your plan and where have you veered away?
+Where have you stuck to your plan, and where have you veered away?

 Restaurant owners are like prep cooks setting up a chef for success.
 The things they do keep the restaurant humming successfully even into the next rush.
 Your restaurant’s monthly checklist is no different.
 Prepare for a clean, safe, well-staffed restaurant with a healthy cash flow, and you’ll be serving up success.

 And if you haven’t planned for your restaurant’s insurance needs, get an online quote from Huckleberry.
 It takes less time than prepping tomorrow’s lemon slices.